Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Additional Remarks

-For simplicity, we only consider the isentropic case; a similar new result for the non-isentropic case can be obtained.
-The initial condition \eqref{apenc} is more restrictive than \eqref{yq1} in Theorem \ref{p_sing_thm} on the far-field density; however, a more accurate estimate of the life-span of $C^1$ solutions can be provided when such a new initial condition is satisfied.
+For simplicity, we consider only the isentropic case; a similar new result for the nonisentropic case can be obtained.
+The initial condition \eqref{apenc} is more restrictive than \eqref{yq1} in Theorem \ref{p_sing_thm} on the far-field density; however, a more accurate estimate of the life span of $C^1$ solutions can be provided when such a new initial condition is satisfied.

 The result we prove here is the same as Theorem \ref{p_sing_thm}, with only change of replacing \eqref{yq1} by \eqref{apenc}.
 On the other hand, if \eqref{apenc} is satisfied, we can obtain a better lower bound estimate of the density, in the order of $O((1+t)^{-1})$ for any $\gamma>1$ in the interior (not near the far-field), than the bound in Lemma \ref{density_low_bound_1-3}.
-This estimate leads to a better estimate of the life-span of $C^1$ solutions.
+This estimate leads to a better estimate of the life span of $C^1$ solutions.

 Since the proof of the new result is almost the same as that of Theorem \ref{p_sing_thm}, except the interior lower bound estimate of the density, we show only this part here.

 \begin{lemma} Let \eqref{apenc} hold.
 Then \beq \max\big\{\sup_{(t,x)\in [0, T)\times \mathbb{R}}s_x(t,x), \sup_{(t,x)\in [0, T)\times \mathbb{R}}r_x(t,x)\big\}<M. \eeq \end{lemma}